 I’ve tried many different options; different docks, different adapters, different monitors, different resolutions; the max number of displays is always forced to 3, and there’s not a whole lot anyone can do about that according to Apple.

-After chatting with 9 different Apple employees (5 on chat, 2 in person, 2 over the phone), I’ve been told that it absolutely not possible to run more than 3 screens on the Mac Mini, even with adapters or hardware.
+After chatting with 9 different Apple employees (5 on chat, 2 in person, 2 over the phone), I’ve been told that it is not possible to run more than 3 screens on the Mac Mini, even with adapters or hardware.

-I figured out myself that I can connect a 4th display with AirPlay and an Apple TV.
-This isn’t the most ideal solution, but it technically connects a 4th monitor and works fine.
+I figured out that I can connect the 4th display with AirPlay and an Apple TV.
+This isn’t the most ideal solution, but it technically connects the 4th monitor and works fine.
 There’s a very slight cursor lag, but over ethernet, it’s much faster.

 I’ve been Googling this all week and found that this 3 display limitation is actually due to the Intel graphics chipset (Intel UHD Graphics 630), and not a software or Thunderbolt 3 limitation like Apple support suggested.